What is Print on Demand? (2026 Guide)

 The cost per unit for print-on-demand products tends to be higher than those that are manufactured in bulk.
 Higher product costs necessitate higher retail prices, hampering the competitiveness of your product pricing.

-And, depending on how far away your customers are from the facility producing your demands, you may have high shipping costs to contend with too.
+And, depending on how far away your customers are from the facility producing your POD products, you may have high shipping costs to contend with too.

 And all this can lead to lower profit margins.